Mehmed VI: Lead up to deposition

-While Vahdeddin supported peace, he chose not to ratify the Sèvres Treaty despite British pressure, with the justification that it would completely divide the nation.
-By stalling, Sèvres stayed a draft treaty and it did not enter into force.
-With the Treaty of Sèvres unpopular with the Turks and the Istanbul government seen as illegitimate and unable to crush the nationalists, the Greeks began an offensive to crush the nationalists.
+A series of events coincided with the Allies shifting away from Greece.
+In particular, the fall of Georges Clemenceau in France after the January 1920 French elections, the fall of Eleftherios Venizelos after the November 1920 Greek elections and the return of King Constantine, as well as support for Ankara throughout the Islamic world.
 The Allies now hoped to draw up a new peace settlement more acceptable for the Turks, and invited Istanbul and Ankara to the Conference of London.
-This coincided with the Allies shifting away from Greece with the fall of Eleftherios Venizelos and return of King Constantine, the fall of Clemenceau in France, and support for Ankara throughout the Islamic world.

 In October 1920, the Allied Powers sent their high commissioners in Istanbul to the Sultan and requested that the government of Ferid be changed for a new government that could reach an agreement with Ankara to implement the treaty.
 The Sultan reappointed Tevfik Pasha to the premiership, who composed a cabinet made up of ministers sympathetic to the Nationalists.
 Istanbul once again began a rapprochement with Ankara, though they would be in dispute over which delegation represented the nation.
 Istanbul's delegation eventually conceded to only represent the interests of the Ottoman dynasty, though this was not enough for Ankara, which wished for sole representation in the negotiations.